top of page

 In London, 67.5% of respondents to an Asthma UK survey said their condition was caused by air pollution.

-The first direction is a device that measures real-time air quality using a personal sensor capable of detecting harmful gases such as carbon monoxide and volatile organic compounds.
-It alerts users to indoor releases from appliances and outdoor gases from vehicles and city smog.
+The first prototype measured real-time air quality using a personal sensor that detected harmful gases like carbon monoxide and VOCs, alerting users to indoor and outdoor pollution sources.

 IMG_1956_edited.jpg